fulcrologic/fulcro/README.md

 split your UI (on a single page) into sub-components, each of which has it's own state.
 This is useful for things that don't need to interop.
 For example, the navigation/router of your single-page webapp might work just fine as an isolated sub-component with it's own state.
-There is also nothing that says you cannot define crossover APIs (e.g. event systems, core.async channels, whatever) that allow one sub-component to communicate with another.
+There is also nothing that says you cannot define crossover APIs (e.g. event systems, core.async channels, whatever) that allow one sub-component to communicate with another, though in the general case you will not need that complexity.

 Within this state, you may structure it as you like with the following conventions for any data that will have direct use in the UI:

 A component's data in the state _must_ be a map that:
-- _Must_ include a key `:id` with a *unique* value (within that app-state).
-This will be error-checked for you at runtime.
-If you omit the `:id`, it will not be reachable without entanglement (e.g. you won't be using this library)
 - _Should_ include any key/value pairs to model the local state of that component, including transient state (e.g.
 `overlay-visible?`)
-- _May_ include data for sub-components that are "managed" by this component (and therefore have no `:id`).
+- _May_ include data for sub-components that are "managed" by this component (e.g. are themselves plain Quiescent/React components, not stateful ones).
 In other words, you may define what "local reasoning" means for your component.
 There may be tight clusters of components (e.g. an input field component within a form) that wish to have some localized coupling and don't need this library's direct support.